-The State of Hawaii is in the process of slowly reopening the state to commercial and recreational activities.
-Our local government implemented aggressive measures to help reduce the impact of the pandemic on our islands.
+The State of Hawaii is in the process of reopening the state to commercial and recreational activities.
+Our local government implemented aggressive measures to help reduce the impact of the pandemic on our islands and those measures have paid off.
 For a current look at the situation here in Hawaii, including the number of current cases, check the State of Hawaii Department of Health.

-Kona Diving Company was already making every effort to be the best we could be and provide the safest, most enjoyable experience for our guests and now we are rising to meet this new challenge.
-We are hard at work amending our policies and procedures so that when we are cleared to do so, we can make our return to diving operations as safe as possible for our guests and crew.
-We’re evaluating and improving every aspect of the process: from our check ins, to accommodating social distancing protocols on our boats, disinfecting dive gear and more.
+Kona Diving Company was already making every effort to be the best we could be and provide the safest, most enjoyable experience for our guests and now have risen to meet this new challenge.
+We have been hard at work amending our policies and procedures to make our diving operations as safe as possible for our guests and crew.
+We have evaluated and improved every aspect of the process: from our check ins, to accommodating social distancing protocols on our boats, disinfecting dive gear and more.

 We are following in the footsteps of industry leaders such as Divers Alert Network as well as monitoring updates from the Center for Disease Control and the World Health Organization to make sure we have the most accurate and up-to-date information.

 The health and safety of our guests is our utmost priority.
 Our guests are not just customers to us, they are ohana.
-We miss you all and cannot wait to take you diving again.
+We have missed you all and cannot wait to take you diving again.